Taxonomy and Spend Analysis

 Portfolio Group Spend Analysis Reports

-Using the portfolio group taxonomy, DPAP/PASS conducts annual comprehensive, enterprise-wide and detailed contract spend analysis of contract purchases of Services and S&E made by DoD.
+Using the portfolio group taxonomy, DPAP/SA conducts annual comprehensive, enterprise-wide and detailed contract spend analysis of contract purchases of Services and S&E made by DoD.
 Each annual spend analysis:

 - Includes all contract awards made by DoD contracting activities and civilian agency contracting offices (i.e., interagency spend) on behalf of DoD requiring offices;